Not the Tules, but 50 feet away (Click for larger view) |

 This is high-desert with sage, lava, a bit of grass, and if you are smart enough to hike in the early-spring, before the heat of the summer, wild flowers are everywhere.

 The land is relatively flat, compared to our normal alpine hikes but don't let that fool you.
 The terrain is challenging.
 But there is no doubt the river is the star attraction.
-It carved a curving path through the lands, leaving spectacular canyons and draws.
+It carves a curving path through the lands, leaving spectacular canyons and draws.

 Wildlife was sparse, both on the upper-plains and in the valley.
 Reportedly, deer, antelope, cougars, and coyotes can be found, but we saw none.
 Nor were there any chipmunks, squirrels, or mice.